What type of loan can I apply for?

 How do I apply for Direct Federal Loans – Stafford, Parent PLUS, Graduate PLUS?

-STEP 2: When you have completed your FAFSA, wait for the information to upload – which takes 24-48 hours.
+STEP 3: When you have completed your FAFSA, wait for the information to upload – which takes 24-48 hours.
 Log back in to view your SAR and check it for errors.
 The front page of the SAR will list any errors and the items in question will either have a ‘*’ or an ‘h’ next to them.
 Review these issues and make corrections where necessary.
 We will require an error-free SAR before we can process your loans.
+Send us a copy of your error free SAR to email@example.com

 Please note that as a student at a foreign school you are required to complete new MPN’s for each loan for every year of study.